TheAlchemist75/BloodDonation.github.io/README.md

 https://thealchemist75.github.io/blooddonation.github.io/

-Ps: The website is not fully optimized for mobile yet, please open this link in your PC for optimal experience.
+Note: The website is not fully optimized for mobile yet, please open this link in your PC for optimal experience.
 Stay tuned!

 ## Links